DStromae/ReproducibleResearchCoursera/PeerAssessment2/AnalysisOfSevereWeatherEvents.md

 Create an indicators for variations of **Cold** and **Heat**.
-These fall into the top-level category of **Extreme Temperatures**.
+List the event types that fall into the category of **Extreme Temperatures**.

 ```r